-After dealing with intimate skin that worsened with a hormonal condition, Therese Clark realized the market was lacking safe and effective intimate skin solutions.
+After dealing with intimate skin issues that worsened with a hormonal condition, Therese Clark realized the market was lacking safe and effective solutions for the unique needs of vulvar skin.
 The products she did find looked sterile and were full of toxic ingredients.
-This struggle inspired her to create Lady Suite, products designed for skin resilience, hydration, and elasticity.
+This struggle inspired her to create Lady Suite, products designed for intimate skin resilience, hydration, and elasticity.
 Especially made for women’s high traffic area (think sex, babies, grooming, hormone changes, etc.) each product is safe, effective, luxurious, and approachable.

 Her mission?
 Empower women to change the way they care for and think about their intimate skin, replace self-consciousness with self-confidence, and undo the taboo of vaginal care.